zoren2/frontendmentor/rock-paper-scissors-master/README.md

 ### What I learned

+I learned to manage race conditions by ordering tasks so that they don't interfere with each other.
-I learned that managing race conditions for a simple project is an interesting task.
-I managed in this case for a simple rock-paper-scissors game yet it is a learn in progress.
-Using Angular compared to vanilla JS more than likely added a few extra get/set functions that make it a little over complicated for the task but was a good "excuse" to learn a JS framework!
+Using Angular compared to vanilla JS more than likely added a few extra get/set functions that make it a little over complicated for the task but was a good "excuse" to learn a JS framework.

 I learned to manage component state and making them responsive on a plethora of devices.
 A powerhouse to accomplish this was the powerful CSS function clamp().

 ### Continued development

-Modifying DOM elements directly using .nativeElement is very likely not kosher in a security sensitive application.
+Modifying DOM elements directly using .nativeElement is very likely not a good idea in a security sensitive application.
-Moving state modification to a Angular renderer2 seems to be an easy fix but continues to bloat a relatively simple project.
+Moving state modification to a Angular renderer2 seems to be an easy.

 ### Directions to run